chef/bento/README.md

     $ git submodule init
     $ git submodule update

+On newer versions of `git`, the above commands are not necessary.
+For more information on using the rest of the `git submodule` features, see [this page](http://chrisjean.com/2009/04/20/git-submodules-adding-using-removing-and-updating/).

 Now we can easily list the available base box definitions:

     $ bundle exec vagrant basebox list